zero1limited/Zero1_OpenPosRma/README.md

 # Zero1_OpenPosRma

-Module to allow RMA's in OpenPos.
-Still in development.
+Module to add RMA support to ZERO-1 OpenPOS